Azure/azure-rest-api-specs/specification/machinelearningservices/resource-manager/readme.md

 ## C#

 These settings apply only when `--csharp` is specified on the command line.
-Please also specify `--csharp-sdks-folder=<path to "SDKs" directory of your azure-sdk-for-net-track2 clone>`.
+Please also specify `--csharp-sdks-folder=<path to "SDKs" directory of your azure-sdk-for-net clone>`.

 ``` yaml $(csharp)
 csharp: